zebheone/GhostScroll/README.md

 ## Known Issues

-* post footer in post page display behavior is incorrect on screen smaller than 500px (sorry but i'm not a css specialist please HELP!)
+* Bouncing Arrow on mobile screens (sorry but i'm not a css specialist please HELP!)

 =======